FDio/csit/docs/report/introduction/methodology_nat44.rst

 Stateful traffic profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-There are several important detais which distinguish ASTF profiles from stateless profiles.
+There are several important details which distinguish ASTF profiles from stateless profiles.

 General considerations